Benjamin N. Cardozo High School

 Benjamin N. Cardozo High School is a public high school in the Bayside neighborhood of Queens, New York City.
 The school was named for Benjamin N. Cardozo, who served as justice of the U.S. Supreme Court and chief judge of the New York Court of Appeals.
 It is operated by the New York City Department of Education.

-Cardozo High School is known for its Mentor Law and Humanities program, offering classes in such subjects like criminal justice, contract law, constitutional law, homeland security as well as a legal internship course.
-The school's Da Vinci Science and Research Institute program provides students an emphasis on science and mathematics.
-The Performing Dance program, for which students are selected through an audition process, provides instruction in many different forms of dance.
+Cardozo High School is known for its Mentor Law and Humanities program, offering classes in such subjects as criminal justice, contract law, constitutional law, homeland security, along with a legal internship course.
+The school's Da Vinci Science and Research Institute program provides students with an emphasis on science and mathematics.
+The Performing Dance program, for which students are selected through an audition process, provides instruction in many forms of dance.

 The school also has a wide variety of extracurricular clubs, Navy JROTC, activities, and athletic and academic teams.

 Academics

 Cardozo High School offers a wide variety of Honors and Advanced Placement Courses, including, but not limited to, AP English Language and Composition, AP English Literature and Composition, AP Spanish Language and Culture, AP Biology, AP Chemistry, AP Physics 1, AP Psychology, AP Environmental Science, AP Statistics, AP Computer Science A, AP Computer Science Principles, AP Calculus AB, AP Calculus BC, AP U.S. History, AP World History, AP European History, AP U.S. Government and Politics, AP Comparative Government and Politics, AP Macroeconomics, and AP Microeconomics.
 In addition, Cardozo High School also offers dual-enrollment courses with St. John's University in United States History, United States Government, Introductory Journalism, College Writing, and American Literature through their College Advantage Program.
 Cardozo High School also offers college-credit bearing classes via its College Now partnerships with Queensborough Community College and Queens College.